 1. Twenty-five hundred (2,500) hours work experience in medical device reprocessing within the last five years

-2. 150 Hours Continuous Learning in medical device reprocessing within the last five years Evidence of experience shall be provided via a
+2. 150 Hours Continuous Learning in medical device reprocessing within the last five years.
+Evidence of experience shall be provided via a performance checklist.

 Minimum Candidate Qualifications

 The Medical Device Reprocessing Technician certification tests each candidate's knowledge to ensure the candidate possesses the knowledge and skills of a minimally qualified candidate.
 CSA Group's expert committee defines the minimally qualified candidate as follows: